 For example, Miller Rail Farms had to donate to a separate non-profit organization, which then donated the money to an elementary school in Calaveras County, California.
 The money was used to re-open pre-school and music programs, but had the cannabis company not donated the money to the third-party first, the school would not have accepted it.

 3. Types of Donations

-There are a variety of charities that will accept these types of donations from cannabis businesses, but money and even marijuana products are another story.
+There are a variety of charities that will accept these types of donations from cannabis businesses, but money is another story.
 For example, Colorado Children’s Hospital Foundation has stated that it won’t accept monetary donations from cannabis companies since banks won’t handle cannabis money.

 Primary Cannabis Company Donation Risks for Non-Profit Organizations

 Many non-profit organizations view donations from cannabis companies as a risk they’re not willing to take.
 Here are three reasons why:

 The 501(c)3 tax filing status isn’t easy to get, and once a charitable organization gets that status, the non-profit doesn’t want to lose it.
 Accepting funds from a business that deals in a federally illegal substance could put a non-profit organization’s 501(c)3 status at risk.

 Therefore, some organizations won’t consider cannabis-related donations at all.
 Others will discuss the potential risks with their attorneys and boards before making a decision.